closemarketing/bootstrap-shortcodes-for-content/readme.txt

 Stable tag: 0.1
 Version: 0.1

 This WordPress plugin extends shortcodes to use in Bootstrap themes.
-It's a lightweight plugin.

 == Description ==
 This plugin give you a bunch of shortcodes that allows you to draw content using Bootstrap CSS and HTML.
-It does not load any CSS or JS in order to promote faster webs!.
-It's lightweight and you can customize the layout in Theme's CSS.

-Recommended for developers.

 Shortcodes:
 [gridbox] - Allows you to show a grid with post types related.
-Parameters:
-- post_type -> slug of Post type that you want to show.
-- posts_per_page ->
-- col -> Columns that you want to show.
-- date -> true or false.
-If you want to show in the grid.
-- tax -> Show Taxonomy that the post in.

 Made by [Closemarketing](https://www.closemarketing.es/)

-[Official Repository Github](https://github.com/closemarketing/bootstrap-sc-content) .
-Please fork and add suggestions to the plugin!

 == Installation ==